XRPL-Labs/XUMM.NET.SDK/README.md

 All information that applies on [`IXummPayloadClient.CreateAsync()`](#IXummPayloadClient.CreateAsync) and [`IXummPayloadClient.SubscribeAsync()`](#IXummPayloadClient.SubscribeAsync) applies.
 Only differences is that the input for a `IXummPayloadClient.CreateAndSubscribeAsync()` call isn't a payload UUID / existing payload, but a payload to create.

+## Debugging (logging)
+The XUMM .NET SDK will emit logs with the use of https://docs.microsoft.com/en-us/dotnet/core/extensions/logging